Wesxdz/kahlo-yawn/_posts/hoop_monster_pow.md

 Our design combines indigenous music with Beat Saber pacing in Final Fantasy style RPG combat, all wrapped up in immersive language learning with Unreal Engine.

-To help fund our collaboration with first peoples to create a prototype, we're selling a handful of meteorites.
+To help fund our collaboration with first peoples to create a prototype, we're selling a handful of the creator's meteorites.

-We're calling this once in a lifetime's neo-romantic dream, set of meteorites ear-o-corn marked for funding multiplayer hoop dance fantasy combat:
+We're calling this once in a lifetime's neo-romantic dream set in stone, ear-o-corn marked for funding multiplayer hoop dance fantasy combat:

 **Tsiisáál' Yáádaá'a Yá'ąąsh**